Statue of Jizō (Intan): Provenance

 Kōfuku-ji during the Kamakura period saw a surge in restoration work in the years following the Siege of Nara during the Genpei War.
 Multiple schools (studios) emerged as new sculptures were commissioned.
 Prominent examples include the Kei school (慶派), the En (Enpa) school (円派), and the In (Inpa) school (院派).

 The Inpa were primarily based in Kyoto with close ties to Imperial Household but were active in Nara as well, and are credited towards the restoration of the Daibutsuden at Todai-ji, as well as construction of Sanjūsangen-dō.

 The Jizō was sculpted by Inpa sculptor Intan (院湛), whose only known for two other sculptures: a seated Jizō at Joki-in in Mount Kōya, and a Kannon statue at Akishino-dera.

 The sculpture at Kōfuku-ji during its sale in 1907.
-To the far left is the Boston Miroku, carved by Kaikei, along with the Statues of Brahmā and Indra.
+To the far left is the Boston Miroku, carved by Kaikei, along with the Statues of Brahmā and Indra, and Four Heavenly Kings.

 The foot of the statue, carries the signature of the sculptor, in addition to the date of the 24th day, the 9th month, and 4th year of the Shōō era (1291).

 In 1906, the sculptures of Kōfuku-ji were sold by temple to raise funds, ultimately a result of decline during the Meiji period policy of shinbutsu bunri and haibutsu kishaku.
 Many of the statues were acquired by industrialist Masuda Takashi, who also acquired the Burke Jizō (also in the MET).

 The Burke Jizō, part of same batch of statues, also owned by the MET.

 In 1938, the sculpture was sold to auction house Setsu Gatōdō in Tokyo whereupon during a visit to Japan on 8 January 1962, Concert Hall Society founder and art collector Samuel Josefowitz purchased the sculpture.

 Initially on long term loan to the Metropolitan Museum of Art from 2012-2022, on 13 October 2023, Josefowitz's collection was put on auction at Christie's in London.
 For an initial estimate of 2-4 million GBP, it was sold to the MET's permanent collection for 3.67 million GBP (4.57 million USD).
 It is now catalogued under accession number 2023.640a–c.